What are Tokens?

 How can I be added to my department's subscription?

 If you are entitled to be added to your department's subscription, you may have already been added to your subscription.
 You can check your subscription status through 'My Account'.

-If you have not been added to your department's subscription, please contact your department's subscription administrator, whose details can be found on this page.
+If you have not been added to your department's subscription, and you do not have an enrolment code, please contact your department's subscription administrator, whose details can be found on this page.
 If your subscription administrator is not listed, please contact us to be added to the subscription.